saddle-finance/saddle-docs/community-pools.md

 ### What chains are Community Pools available on?

-Community Pools are launching first on Ethereum Mainnet.&#x20;
+Community Pools are available to deploy on Ethereum Mainnet, Arbitrum, and Optimism.&#x20;

 It’s Saddle’s goal to support Community Pools on every chain where the Saddle dApp is available.